ankane/s3tk/README.md

 pip install s3tk
 ```

-You can use the [AWS CLI](https://github.com/aws/aws-cli) to set up your credentials:
+You can use the [AWS CLI](https://github.com/aws/aws-cli) to set up your AWS credentials:

 ```sh
 pip install awscli